 March 14, 1992 -- The Flyers scored three third period goals in a 3-1 home win.
 The Caps led 1-0 on a second period goal but Dave Brown tied it midway through the final period.
 Keith Acton scored the GWG with 1:57 to play.
 Ron Hextall made 20 saves.

-October 10, 1992 -- Dominic Roussel made 32 saves and Greg Paslawski and Kevin Dineen scored 1:45 apart midway in the final period to lift Philly to a 4-2 road win.
+October 10, 1992 -- Dominic Roussel made 32 saves and Philly rallied from a 2-1 hole in the third period to record a 4-2 win.
+Greg Paslawski and Kevin Dineen scored 1:45 apart midway in the final period to put Philly ahead 3-2.
 Keith Acton added an ENG.

-December 12, 1992 --Don Beaupre made 31 saves and Washington won for the seventh straight time, 5-2 in Philly.
-The Caps took a 3-0 lead in the first period including two PPGs.
-Stephane Beauregard started for the injured Dominic Roussel and made 31 saves.
+December 12, 1992 -- Washington won for the seventh straight time, 5-2 in Philly.
+The Caps took a 3-0 lead in the first period off goalie Stephane Beauregard who started for the injured Dominic Roussel.
+Beauregard and Don Beaupre each made 31 saves.
 Rod Brind'Amour scored twice.
-Brian Benning and Dale Hunter were tossed from the game after elbowing/fighting penalties in the third period.
+Brian Benning, who would be suspended four games, and Dale Hunter were tossed from the game after elbowing/fighting penalties in the third period.

 December 26, 1992 -- Eric Lindros completed a hat trick via a penalty shot with 19 seconds remaining in regulation; the game finished in a 5-5 tie in Landover.
 Lindros was chosen to shoot the PS after Al Iafrate intentionally knocked the net off its moorings as Pelle Eklund was about to even the game.
 The first 30+ minutes of the game was scoreless then the Flyers scored four times off Jim Hrivnak in a 5:21 span in the second period to take a 4-0 lead.
 Don Beaupre stopped 10 of 11 shots in relief. beaten only by Lindros' penalty shot.
 The Caps scored four goals in the third period in a span of 9:07 to take a 5-4 lead, three off PPs.
 Pat Elyniuk, whose wife gave birth Christmas night, scored the fourth goal and assisted on the fifth for the Caps.